Silverwing747/nsch-moose/README.md

     cd nsch-moose
     ```

-2. Build the NSCH Application:
+2. Build and Execute the NSCH Application:

     To build the NSCH Application, run the following commands:

     ```bash
     cd ~/projects/nsch-moose
     make -j 6
     ```

     This will generate an executable file `nsch-moose-opt` under the directory `~/projects/nsch-moose`.

     You can now execute the program using:

     ```bash
     mpiexec -n N ./nsch-moose-opt -i InputFileName
     ```

     where `N` is the number of cores, and `InputFileName` is the path to the input file specified by the user.
 For more details about the input file, refer to the [MOOSE Input File Document](https://mooseframework.inl.gov/modules/thermal_hydraulics/tutorials/basics/input_file.html).

-3. Test NSCH Application
+## Test NSCH Application

-    The general implementation of NSCH allows the simply coupling and decoupling of the Naver-Stokes functional and Cahn-Hilliard functional, which allows user to test each subsystems one by one.
+The NSCH application is designed to allow users to easily couple and decouple the Navier-Stokes and Cahn-Hilliard functionalities.
+This modular approach enables users to test each subsystem independently, ensuring that each part of the implementation is functioning correctly before combining them for more complex simulations.

-    3.1 Test Navier-Stokes Subsection
+### Test Navier-Stokes Subsection

-    To verify the implementation of Navier-Stokes equation,
+To verify the implementation of the Navier-Stokes equations, two benchmark problems are provided:

+1. **Taylor-Green Vortex**: This problem is a well-known analytical solution for the Navier-Stokes equations.
+It involves a decaying vortex and is used to test the accuracy and stability of the numerical methods used in the NSCH application.
+The `InputFileName` corresponds to this test case is [TaylorGreenVortex.i](test/tests/navier_stokes/TaylorGreenVortex.i)

+2. **Lid-Driven Cavity**: This problem involves a square cavity with a moving lid, which generates a recirculating flow inside the cavity.
+It is commonly used to test the performance of numerical solvers for incompressible flows and to validate the implementation of boundary conditions.

+These test cases help ensure that the Navier-Stokes solver in the NSCH application is correctly implemented and capable of handling different types of fluid flow problems.